ทัวร์วัฒนธรรมฮุนซา — ป้อมบัลทิต & ประเพณี | Go With Guide

 Gilgit–Islamabad flights (both directions)

-All ground transport including Nagar Valley jeep
+All ground transport including Eagle's Nest jeep

 All meals with regional specialties